 Approach to supervision

 Supervising insurance firms will be underpinned by a supervision regime that:

 - is consistent in its approach and philosophy to the Reserve Bank's other prudential supervision activities;

 - avoids imposing unnecessary compliance costs on insurers; and

 - is risk based.

-Insurers must be familiar with, and comply with, all their obligations under IPSA.
+Insurers must be familiar with, and comply with, all their obligations under the Insurance (Prudential Supervision) Act 2010.
 These are monitored by the Reserve Bank, and situations of non-compliance will be investigated and enforced as appropriate.

 Catastrophe risk survey 2016

-The Reserve Bank has decided to conduct a brief survey of licensed insurers on their processes and governance of assessing their catastrophe exposures.
-Insurers that are issued with a section 121 notice for the survey are required to complete the Form below.
+The Reserve Bank conducted a brief survey of licensed insurers on their processes and governance of assessing their catastrophe exposures.
+Insurers that were issued with a section 121 notice for the survey were required to complete the Catastrophe Risk Survey 2016 form.

 Catastrophe claims return